omza/azurestoragewrap/README.md

 ### Table
 Azure Table storage stores large amounts of structured data.
 The service is a NoSQL datastore which accepts authenticated calls from inside and outside the Azure cloud.
 Azure tables are ideal for storing structured, non-relational data.

-With the parameter above you can create a new StorageTableContext to initiate an Azure Connection:
+With the parameter above you can create a new StorageTableContext Instance to initiate an Azure Connection:
 ```
-db = StorageTableContext(**config)
+db = StorageTableContext(AZURE_STORAGE_NAME,
+							AZURE_STORAGE_KEY,
+							AZURE_STORAGE_IS_EMULATED
+							AZURE_KEY_IDENTIFIER',
+							AZURE_SECRET_KEY
+							)
 ```
 To handle Table Data you have to model your Table structure like this:
 ```